Skip to main contentSkip to main content

 Alexus Young is a First Nations person with medium brown skin and long, wavy brown hair.
 She is standing in front of a black background, smiling slightly.
 She is wearing a white jacket over a white top and large dangling earrings.

-Places of practice
+Locations of practice

 Swan River, Manitoba, Canada